 Packaging Details: Packaged on 10/20/2020 and reviewed/tested on 12/21/2020, exactly 62 days later.
 Lot# ALO20D0004

-Pricing Details: Purchased 3.5 grams at the SQDC in Montreal, Quebec, Canada for $32.20 ($9.20/gram).
+Pricing Details: Purchased 3.5 grams at the SQDC in Montreal, Quebec, Canada, for $32.20 ($9.20/gram).

 The buds are dark green with a minimal amount of navy calyxes, there’s a small amount of brownish pistils in between, and it’s all covered with a heavy trichome blanket.
 There were 4 nugs in total squished in the container; 3 big ones and one small.
 Another plus?
-This came in weighting in at 3.68 grams.
+This came in, weighing in at 3.68 grams.

-I had no choice but to do this in this case, I opened the freshly sealed container and a wonderfully sweet vanilla and lavender smell that was heavily accented with pungent diesel notes came out, on top of all that there was a spicy element to it all that thanks to the caryophyllene.
+I had no choice but to do this in this case; I opened the freshly sealed container, and a wonderfully sweet vanilla and lavender smell that was heavily accented with pungent diesel notes came out; on top of all that, there was a spicy element to it all that thanks to the caryophyllene.

-The sweetness was a little less apparent on the flavor, it was still there but it was more of a gassy/diesel flavor on the inhale, with some of the sweet and spicy mix left on the palate on the exhale.
+The sweetness was a little less apparent in the flavor, it was still there, but it was more of a gassy/diesel flavor on the inhale, with some of the sweet and spicy mix left on the palate on the exhale.
 It was pleasant as well, but the taste was not comparable to the actual aroma.

 I would suggest smoking this in the evening after you’re done with all of the responsible tasks you need to accomplish because after smoking this, you won’t do them.
 Sit in your favorite spot on your couch, and make sure the remote is next to you because you won’t want to move much!

 I hope they can keep up this great work as the quality standards get higher and higher, with consumers wanting the best possible flower (not everything is about THC levels).
-I would recommend this to everyday users, this may be a little too strong for beginners but if you’re brave enough then go for it!
-If you’ve tried out some of this Pink Kush, let me know what you think in the comments below!
+I would recommend this to everyday users; this may be a little too strong for beginners, but if you’re brave enough, then go for it!